 The purity of gold is measured in karats.
 This translates to how much pure gold exists in the earring and how much is made of alloy metals.
 Therefore, certain forms of gold are likely to contain traces of metals that might potentially cause allergic reactions.
 When the karats of gold reaches 24, that is the maximum percentage of gold.
 In other words, 24k gold is 100% pure gold, and there is nothing better for plating hypoallergenic jewelry to make gold earrings.

 In addition, many types of jewelry containing precious metals have alloys with various metals as the base.
-Therefore, often gold and silver earrings may be nickel in disguise, because that is what the base of the jewelry is made of.
+Therefore, often gold and silver earrings may be nickel in disguise.

 What is Hypoallergenic Jewelry?

 Pure precious metals, which can be costly, are often advertised as hypoallergenic.
-This jewelry can be said to be reliably hypoallergenic if it has passed certain tests indicating an absence of metals that cause irritation.
+This jewelry is reliably hypoallergenic if it has passed certain tests indicating an absence of metals that cause irritation.

 A less expensive metal used in hypoallergenic jewelry is surgical stainless steel, which is durable and very unlikely source of irritation.
 Some forms of hypoallergenic stainless steel jewelry do contain trace amounts of nickel.
 However, the nickel is so tightly bound on a molecular level that these pieces will test negative for nickel.
 These tests demonstrate that the skin does not detect the presence of the metal and won’t show allergic symptoms.

 So, which earrings for sensitive ears?
 Earrings made of relatively pure forms of precious metal and hypoallergenic stainless steel are much less likely to cause irritation than regular jewelry.
 Purchasing jewelry that has tested negative for nickel protects against irritation and the return of allergic symptoms.
 This is jewelry that you can enjoy day after day without any worries.